 Year 184

-In his thirteenth year, Ishmael inmanhood.
+In his thirteenth year, Ishmael came into manhood.
 His disposition worsened.
 He had no tolerance for fools or vapidity.
 He began calling Sarai a fool and an idiot.
 One night he screamed at her, “You are not my mother!
 My real mother cannot be a stupid fool like you!”

 With that, he stormed from the room into the night.